vulnerability-lookup/MetasploitSight/README.md

 # MetasploitSight

-A client designed to retrieve vulnerability-related information from the MetaSploit Git repository of modules.
+A client designed to retrieve vulnerability-related information from the modules defined in the Metasploit Git repository (db/modules_metadata_base.json).
-The retrieved data is then transmitted to the [Vulnerability-Lookup](https://github.com/vulnerability-lookup/vulnerability-lookup) API as sightings.
+The collected data is then transmitted as sightings to the [Vulnerability-Lookup](https://github.com/vulnerability-lookup/vulnerability-lookup) API as sightings.